dextr-cloud/dextr-docs/docs/_pages/settings.md

 [![Phone and User](/assets/images/Settings/phone-user-info.jpg)](/assets/images/Settings/phone-user-info.jpg)

 There is also the option to enable **Dark mode**.
-This will change Dextr default theme into a dark one for your eyes comfort.
+This will change ConectPath default theme into a dark one for your eyes comfort.

 [![Dark mode](/assets/images/Settings/dark-mode-settings.jpg)](/assets/images/Settings/dark-mode-settings.jpg)